Dr Paul Colby

 For Dr. Colby, teaching writing and literature means sharing his own life with his students.
 As one student observed, his style of instruction is both personal and authoritative: “He cares about the material he teaches without being loud and overbearing.
 He commanded the respect of the people in the class without ever raising his voice.”

-Dr. Colby has been married since 1985 to Robin Bailey Colby, a Professor of English at Meredith College.
+In recent years, Dr. Colby has pursued an alternate career as a fiction writer and playwright.
+His stories have appeared in a number of literary magazines, and his plays have been performed in the rural community where he lives with his family.
+He has been married since 1985 to Robin Bailey Colby, a Professor of English at Meredith College.
 Their son Evan, having given up his superhero ambitions, now aspires to be America’s #1 Latin scholar.

 - Ph.
 D in American Literature from Duke University , 1995